HauntedBees/Godot-Accessibility-Suite/README.md

 # Godot Accessibility Suite
 An attempt at making it as easy for you to follow as many of the guidelines from [gameaccessibilityguidelines.com](https://gameaccessibilityguidelines.com/) as possible in your Godot 3.4 games.

 Guidelines not listed below have not been evaluated yet, or are things that cannot be solved with a plugin or script (or at the very least, ***I*** couldn't figure out how to solve with a plugin or script).
-The only way I can think of to handle something like [providing Simple Control Schemes](https://gameaccessibilityguidelines.com/provide-very-simple-control-schemes-that-are-compatible-with-assistive-technology-devices-such-as-switch-or-eye-tracking/) is for the developer to be conscious of this need and just ***not*** programming in complicated control schemes.
-This suite is intended to make accessible design decisions as easy as possible for game developers, but "as easy as possible" doesn't always mean "easy."
-It's usually harder to [allow interfaces to be rearranged](gameaccessibilityguidelines.com/allow-interfaces-to-be-rearranged) than it is to just give the players one static interface.
+The only way I can think of to handle something like [providing Simple Control Schemes](https://gameaccessibilityguidelines.com/provide-very-simple-control-schemes-that-are-compatible-with-assistive-technology-devices-such-as-switch-or-eye-tracking/) is for the developer to be conscious of this need and just ***not*** program in complicated control schemes.
+This suite is intended to make accessible design decisions as easy as possible for game developers, but "as easy as possible" doesn't always mean easy.
+It's usually harder to [allow interfaces to be rearranged](gameaccessibilityguidelines.com/allow-interfaces-to-be-rearranged) than it is to just give the player one static interface, for example.
 Every game is different and what is trivial to implement in one game may be impossible to implement in another.

 You should consult resources like the [Game Accessibility Guidelines](https://gameaccessibilityguidelines.com/advanced/) and the [AbleGamers APX](https://accessible.games/accessible-player-experiences/) to learn what's right for your game, and having people with a variety of accessibility needs playtesting your game and giving you feedback will be even more valuable.
 I am not associated with any of theese associations or websites and I am not a professional or expert on video game accessibility.